Mofo gasy

 Mofo Gasy, translated as "Malagasy bread", is a Malagasy traditional recipe typically eaten as a breakfast.
 It consists mainly of rice flour and sugar fried within a specific mold.
 Mofo gasy can also be made with coconut milk.
 Variations of the recipe occur based on the regions of Madagascar.

+History

+Mofo gasy is believed to originate from Asian and African culinary influences that have shaped Madagascar’s food culture.

+Traditionally sold by street vendors, it has become a staple part of daily Malagasy cuisine.

+Its traditional preparation has been passed down through generations, although modern variations have emerged, including the addition of ingredients such as vanilla or coconut.